dm432/simplemessageapi/README.md

   "password": "supersecurepassword"
 }'
 ```
-You will get you jwt access token as a response.
-Use it to access all the other protected endpoints.j
+You will get your jwt access token as a response.
+Use it to access all the other protected endpoints.
 For example, to retrieve information about the current user, use:
 ```bash
 curl -X 'GET' \